NinjaCreeper810/copypaste-macro/README.md

 `git clone https://github.com/NinjaCreeper810/copypaste-macro.git`
 2. Download the required modules
 `pip install -r requirements.txt`
-3. Run the copypaste_macro.py file
+3. On windows run the copypaste_macro.py file, on linux make the copypaste_macro (not the .py version) file executable by running
+`chmod +x copypaste_macro` then you will be able to run the copypaste_macro file